cypress-io/cypress-documentation/content/guides/tooling/code-coverage.md

   shows coverage for a React App that uses TypeScript.
 - [bahmutov/cypress-and-jest](https://github.com/bahmutov/cypress-and-jest)
-  shows how to run Jest unit tests and Cypress unit tests, collecting code coverage from both applications, and then produce a merged report.
+  shows how to run Jest unit tests and Cypress unit tests, collecting code coverage from both test runners, and then produce a merged report.
 - [rootstrap/react-redux-base](https://github.com/rootstrap/react-redux-base)
   shows an example with a realistic webpack config.
 Instruments the source code using `babel-plugin-istanbul` during tests.